DataDog/hiring-engineers/answers.md

 ![alt text](https://cl.ly/0r273S3O1x0M/[8161635189fdab8c35834dcdd71d87d0]_dashboard.png)

-Now you can use the export function - top right hand corner of the graphs in the above image - to add these graphs to our previously created dashboard.
+Now you can use the export function - top right-hand corner of the graphs in the above image - to add these graphs to our previously created dashboard.

 [Dashboard with APM and Infrastructure](https://app.datadoghq.com/dash/873979/joshuas-timeboard-28-jul-2018-1851?live=true&page=0&is_auto=false&from_ts=1532807383334&to_ts=1532980183334&tile_size=m)
 ![alt text](https://cl.ly/0Z1J05011A2P)